Download Acrobat Reader 5.0 or higher to view .pdf files.

 What is the IRS penalty tax?

-A 10 percent early distribution penalty tax will apply to the taxable amount of your Roth IRA distribution, unless you qualify for a penalty tax exception (age fifty-nine and a half or older, death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, birth of a child or adoption expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions, qualified disaster-related distributions).
+A 10 percent early distribution penalty tax will apply to the taxable amount of your Roth IRA distribution, unless you qualify for a penalty tax exception (age fifty-nine and a half or older, death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, birth of a child or adoption expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions, qualified disaster-related distributions, distributions due to a terminal illness, domestic abuse (starting in 2024), or emergency expenses (starting in 2024)).

 What happens to my Roth IRA after I die?

-You may designate beneficiaries to receive your IRA assets after your death.
+Any beneficiaries you designate will receive your Roth IRA assets after your death.
 Any tax-deferred money in your Roth IRA at the time of your death will be taxable to your beneficiaries upon distribution, unless five years have passed since the first year you contributed to a Roth IRA, in which case, all beneficiary distributions will be tax-free.

 All beneficiaries may take a lump-sum payment.
 They may also be able to take payments over a certain number of years, depending on the year of your death.
 In addition, a spouse beneficiary may treat your Roth IRA as his or her own.